-The Institute for the Chemical Imaging of Living Systems (CILS) Core Facility at Northeastern University consists of three unique cores: microscopy, flow cytometry, and MRI.
+The Institute for the Chemical Imaging of Living Systems (CILS) Core Facility at Northeastern University consists of three unique cores: microscopy, flow cytometry, and preclinical imaging (MRI and Ultrasounds).
 The facility is located on the Boston campus at the Interdisciplinary Science and Engineering Complex (ISEC), basement level, rooms 051, 052, 080, and 090.
 The facility is available to both internal and external users.
 The guidelines set forth below apply to all users unless where specifically stated for internal or external users.

 2. General Guidelines

 2.1 Food, Beverage, Cosmetics

 Due to the nature and sensitivity of the research and instruments, the possession or consumption of food and/or beverage is prohibited in the Core Facility.

 The use or application of cosmetics in the Core Facility is also prohibited.

 Lab coats: The Core Facility is a wet lab; therefore, users must wear a lab coat while inside the facility.
 Users are welcome to provide their own lab coat or may request one, in advance, from Core Facility staff.